Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question #4
+### Question #4 💩💩💩

-Question

-DRAG DROP You need to recommend a procedure to implement the build agent for Project1.
+You need to recommend a procedure to implement the build agent for Project1.

 Which three actions should you recommend be performed in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.